tuncbahceciogluBentley/evo-example-console-python-sdk/README.md

 ## Usage

 This script provides a command-line interface to interact with Seequent EVO API.
 It requires a valid client ID to authenticate.
+See  See https://developer.seequent.com/docs/guides/getting-started/apps-and-tokens.

 Basic syntax:
 ```